JGPorteous/eiab/README.md

 For this IP Address you have chosen, allow the following incoming firewall `Port Forwarding` rules:
 * TCP 5200
 * UDP 5198-5199

+# Once setup and ready to go
+Once you have setup your system, use PuTTY or your favorite SSH client to connect to the system.
+Login with the echolink user, and you will be presented with the eiab-shell menu.